ayoadereti/bamzybot/README.md

 <img width="662" alt="weather" src="https://github.com/ayoadereti/bamzybot/assets/132008328/75b1d754-7961-4a75-a8dc-cdad6226bd66">

 2. You can request synonyms using the stem "synonyms of" + a word

 <img width="668" alt="synonyms" src="https://github.com/ayoadereti/bamzybot/assets/132008328/456e2a02-993f-435a-b60c-1c681aef0fa3">

 3. End the chat when satisfied

 <img width="668" alt="endChat" src="https://github.com/ayoadereti/bamzybot/assets/132008328/ae972ba9-fbb5-4304-8462-410bc234dc6a">

 # License
-Distributed under the GLP License.
+Distributed under the GPL License.
 See 'LICENSE.txt' for more information

 # Acknowledgements
 Relevant links, including API documentation and resources used to help with implementation and understanding of